karacelly/adventure-of-lorenzo/README.md

 In the spaceship area, the player will find an outward facing spaceship which they can enter to complete the game.

 ## Controls
+The player has three state or mode, which are:
+- Exploration Mode
-WASD keys to move the character
+    - Use WASD keys to move the character
-Mouse to aim and shoot
-Spacebar to jump
+    - Spacebar to jump
-Shift key to sprint
+- Shooting Mode
+    - Player can switch between Exploration Mode and Shooter Mode by pressing C key on the keyboard.
+- Aiming Mode
+    - Player can switch between Shooter Mode and Aiming Mode by holding right click on the mous
+    - Player could change its shoulder view from LEFT to RIGHT, or RIGHT to LEFT by pressing TAB.

 ## Installation
 To play the game, follow these steps:

-Clone or download the repository.
+- Clone or download the repository.
-Open the project in Unity.
+- Open the project in Unity.
-Build and run the game.
+- Build and run the game.

-Credits
+## Credits
-The Adventure of Lorenzo game was developed by [Your Name].
-The game assets were obtained from [Asset Store Link] and [Creative Commons Link].
-Special thanks to [Contributor Names] for their valuable contributions to the project.
+The Adventure of Lorenzo game was originally developed by LL20-2 and designed to be the project case for a progressive development test for laboratory assistants.
+The game assets were provided to ease the development process.